Chart Color Schemes

 Corio has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified ten projects likely to impact the area.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified ten projects likely to affect the region.
 Notable projects include Cedar Woods Corio Residential Estate, Stead Park Hockey Facility Upgrade, Gateway Green Estate, and Lovely Banks Development.
-The following list details those most relevant.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.